akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

          Yet, the wise‑wives of Mercia spoke of a maiden who proved the word most true.

-         A gos may gon thar the king mot biden.
+         A gos may gon thar the kyng mot biden.
     This was a folk speche of the shires sithen the Normans comen.
          Ac a wise wif of Mercie tolde of a maiden that proved the word soth.